 On July 28, 2015, the District issued \$120,205,000 of 2015 General Obligation Refunding Bonds.
 Proceeds were used to refund the outstanding Series 2005A General Obligation Bonds, advance refund a portion of the Series 2008C General Obligation Bonds, and to pay the costs of issuing the 2015 Refunding Bonds.
 The 2015 Refunding Bonds are general obligations of the District payable solely from ad valorem property taxes.
 The 2015 Refunding Bonds matured through August 1, 2032 and bear interest at rates ranging from 2.00% to 5.00% with interest due semiannually on August 1 and February 1.
 For financial reporting purposes, the refunded debt has been considered defeased and therefore removed from the District's financial statements.
 On January 27, 2022, the District issued \$126,200,000 of 2022 General Obligation Refunding Bonds.
+Proceeds were used to advance refund a portion of the 2015 General Obligation Refunding Bonds.
 The remaining 2015 Refunding Bonds mature through August 2025.